FCNA-TECH/FCNA-TECH/README.md

 - 👋 Hi, I’m @FCNA-TECH
 -    I’m interested in Software and Network Developent and Hardware Engineering
--    I’m currently learning Python and Arduino and will learn more languages once i have reeched a level i am comfortable with on Python and Arduino
+-    I’m currently learning Python, Arduino, HTML and processing
 -    I will be storing my personal projects on this account and may even make some of them public to bookmark/capture my progress through the years
 -    How to reach me: Email, Github